Countdown Timer showing days, hours, minutes, and seconds remaining

 • Enterprises should verify with providers who is responsible for call signing.

-Calls are signed by the originating service provider that enables the SIP invite and places the call into the network.
-That provider applies the STIR/SHAKEN token or certificate and assigns the attestation level.
+Calls are signed by the originating service provider that places the call into the network.
+That provider applies the STIR/SHAKEN token or certificate and assigns the attestation level based on its knowledge of the caller and the phone number being used.

 How Provider Relationships Affect Signing